Creating Opportunities: History

 Lasso ran as a candidate again in the 2021 general election.
 In the first round, Lasso was slightly behind indigenous rights activist Yaku Pérez Guartambel, but eventually garnered enough votes to secure a narrow second-place finish.
 Lasso would face socialist and Rafael Correa ally Andrés Arauz.
 He defeated Arauz in the April run-off election, with many news outlets noting the conservative shift among the Ecuadorian electorate.
 Lasso's victory was also seen as a win for free-market advocates in the country.
 President-elect Lasso finished second in the 2013 and 2017 presidential elections.
-On 24 May 2021, Guillermo Lasso was sworn in as the new President of Ecuador, becoming the country's first right-wing leader in 14 years.
+On May 24, 2021, Guillermo Lasso was sworn in as the new President of Ecuador, becoming the country's first right-wing leader in 14 years.
+In 2023, Lasso left presidency.